-At this stage, the Proposer and Workgroup Members unanimously believe that P372 is neutral against Applicable BSC Objective (e).
+The Proposer and Workgroup Members unanimously believed that P372 is neutral against Applicable BSC Objective (e).

 One Member noted that the P372 solution would facilitate future BMRS change and, by doing so, positively impact compliance with European law (which has required significant changes to BMRS).
 However, he clarified that this would not be a direct result of the proposed Modification and that this was stated as a general observation rather than a stated view against the Applicable BSC Objective.